-Detailed description and objectives: The course consists of two lectures/discussions each night, preceded by an audio-visual hour (which is open to the general community to attend) with films, slides, games and other media being used to illustrate the major themes of the course.
+Detailed description and objectives: The course consists of two lectures/discussions each night, preceded by an audio-visual hour (which is open to the general community to attend) with films, images, games and other media being used to illustrate the major themes of the course.
 The lecture each night for those students studying the course for credit will identify and interpret the text readings.
 Discussions will cover the approaches and key ideas of the historians you will be reading as well as the issues, events, and personalities that have existed in the past.
 Therefore, you must come prepared.
 You cannot do well in this course if you do not have the reading done before each class, at least 75% of the time.
 The mid-term will be short answer in nature, while the final examination will include essay type questions.
 An attendance and participation mark will be given, which measures class appearances and preparedness

 Essay: You have a research essay: these are your opportunities to become a specialist in an area of your own interest (see suggested fields at the back of the outline).
 You design the topic, but all essays must be approved by me before you begin writing, so that I can lend my expertise to help you locate sources and avoid pitfalls.
-Late assignments will be penalized following the "Coupon system".
-When all coupons are exhausted, an assignment is "dead", unless you have previously made arrangements with me, in writing!
+Late assignments will be penalized following the Coupon system.
+When all coupons are exhausted, an assignment loses 50% on day 1, and the rest of its worth on Day 2, unless you have previously made arrangements with me, in writing!
 I do not like surprises.
 Any students having difficulty with their assignments or with the course in general are encouraged to call or see me as soon as possible.